 Location: West London, UK

-The client in question (and former employer of mine) is a large and very well-known e-commerce company specializing in high fashion.
+The client in question (and former employer of mine) is a large and very well-known e-commerce company specialising in high fashion.

 Interested?
 Send us an email to firstname.lastname@example.org, quoting jobref OSC125, and tell us a little bit about yourself!

 - This is mostly true; having been to both those locations, exotic was probably a stretch.
 There’s a good Greek restaurant in Mahwah though

 - Seriously though, only one (Perl) team works on the Warehouse Management System, so you may well not be working directly with the robots, but I was, and it was great fun, even if they were a little scary

 Robot image from Peyri Herrera; license: CC BY-ND 2.0